himani79737/Stop-Wacth/README.md

 # Skills Use
 HTML, CSS, Javascript
 # Features
-Fully functinal timer with start stop and reset function
+Fully functinal stop-watch with start stop and reset function